 Find Your Program

-View transfer degree plans between the Alamo Colleges District and other universities.
+View transfer advising guides with agreements between the Alamo Colleges District and other colleges and universities.

 Search through a list of classes offered, view the course descriptions, and look up prerequisite requirements.

 Search for class offerings, semester options, times, dates, locations, and the number of seats remaining.

 The purpose of the Alternate PIN requirement is to encourage students to meet with their assigned Certified Advisor to ensure that students are taking the right courses for their degree plan.

 Students will be prompted to enter an "Alternate PIN" into ACES after they have completed a certain number of credit hours, traditionally 15, 30, and 45 credit hours.

 How do I receive my Alternate PIN?